 Quality control remains a thorny issue in cannabis production in both the recreational and medicinal markets.
 The arrival of CRC could enable a cannabis version of counterfeiting, where the low-quality product is passed off as a high-quality product to unsuspecting consumers.

 To what extent this has happened already is unknown.
 But the threat is undeniably real.
 Given the potent nature of extracts in general, any unexpected variations in their chemical characteristics could be troublesome for consumers.

 Color remediation column filtering is cheap, effective, and easily adopted by manufacturers (including those who make BHO extract in their own homes).
 It is not hard to find enthusiasts online bragging about the quality of extract they’ve been able to produce using CRC technology.

 But CRC is controversial because it seems to leave extract users open for exploitation.
 The challenge for the consumer of color remediation column BHO products is to find sources they can trust, which of course, isn’t always easy in the cannabis marketplace where most entrepreneurs haven’t been in business for all that long.
 BHO products of low quality should undoubtedly be avoided whenever possible since they may be overly astringent and can irritate or even injure the throat and lungs if smoked or inhaled.

 Probably the best way to proceed is to purchase products made by manufacturers with an established reputation.
 The reputations of these producers and their affiliated retailers would be damaged if they tried to deceive their customers by mislabeling poor-quality oil as premium.

-Regardless of whom they obtain their CRC BHO extracts from, buyers should adopt a skeptical, ‘buyer beware’ attitude, and they shouldn’t be afraid to look elsewhere if they’re even a little dissatisfied with their consumption experience.
+Regardless of whom they obtain their color remediation column BHO extracts from, buyers should adopt a skeptical, ‘buyer beware’ attitude, and they shouldn’t be afraid to look elsewhere if they’re even a little dissatisfied with their consumption experience.